MCH1023 : Introduction to Media Studies

 - Module Leader(s): Dr Steve Walls

-- Teaching Assistant: Ms Katie Markham, Dr Michael Waugh, Dr David Bates
+- Lecturer: Dr Michael Waugh, Ms Katie Markham, Dr David Bates

 - Owning School: Arts & Cultures